heptarch/heptarch.github.io/drafts/demon.md

 solid black; line-height:1.3;">
  <font size="-0.2">

-<i>June 5.</i> ...
+<i>May 28.</i> ...
 Based on the foregoing considerations, the light
 should have entropy density

 $$